mediafly/extensions-documentation/interactives.md

 2. Send configuration parameters to the app

 #### Use 1: Receive configuration information from the app
+Interactives can implement mflyDataInit, using method 1.

+		function mflyDataInit(obj) {
+			// obj = JSON object that contains initial configuration }

-Interactives can implement mflyDataInit and receive within the params parameter a JSON Object of initial configuration.
+mflyDataInit will be called with a JSON object that contains initial configuration.
 E.g. on iOS, params may be a JSON Object such as this:

 		{
 			"mflyInitVersionMaximum": "2",